MarynaPR/Travel-Weather-Forecast/README.md

 * HTML5 and CSS powered by jQuery
 * JavaScript
-* The Moment.js library was used to work with date and time
+* The Moment.js library used to work with date and time
+* [OpenWeather API](https://openweathermap.org/api) used to retrieve weather data for cities

 ### Video Resources used for research: